sayitfast/MountWizzard3/README.md

 ### Python
 So we start with the installation of Python.
 Necessary ist python 3.5.2 There might be some newer versions existing, but still I only tested version 3.5.2.
 If you have some experience with newer version, please let me know, I would like to add these in the readme.
-You will find the download at:
+So far version 3.6.0 doesn't work with PyQt5, so please stay with 3.5.2 You will find the download at:
 <pre>https://www.python.org/downloads/</pre>
 The actual version is v 3.5.2.
 Please download it and install the package on your computer.
 Please remind to check the